toammann/fluke_recordings/README.md

 # fluke_recordings
-A python scrip to deal with fluke recordings.
+A python script to deal with fluke recordings.
 Implements functions like plotting, integration...

 ```